fadden/CiderPress2/cp2/Manual-cp2.md

 non-existent directories.
 Wildcards are not evaluated for `<new-name>`.
 The name will be adjusted for compatibility before it is applied.

 This is not very useful for gzip archives.
-While these may store a filename internally, they are usually treated as having the current name of the file minus ".gz".
+While these optionally store a filename internally, they are usually treated as having the current name of the file without the ".gz" suffix.
+(You can list the file with `--no-skip-simple`, and perhaps `--depth=shallow`, to see the name stored inside.)

 Options:
  - `--mac-zip`, `--no-mac-zip`